 Dunya Dianne McPherson, BFA, MA, is the Founder of Dancemeditation™ and a pioneer in the field of embodied mysticism.
 An acclaimed authority and meditative leader coming from an extensive background in mysticism and art (Juilliard School, Sufi Foundation of America), her teaching credentials include academic faculties, artist-residencies, and academic department chairmanship (including Barnard College, Princeton University, Swarthmore College, New York University, Hunter College, Oberlin College, Victorian College of the Arts, Melbourne, Australia among others) as well as Featured Presenter at meditation centers & conferences (Netherlands Mystic Festival, Kripalu Center, SAT Institute, The Embodiment Conference.)
 She is critically acclaimed as both dancer and choreographer, and a recipient of numerous choreographic grants including the prestigious National Endowment for the Arts Choreography Fellowship.
-She teaches in-depth meditation trainings nationally and internationally.
-Her literary memoir, Skin of Glass: Finding Spirit in the Flesh, chronicles her dynamic journey in embodied mysticism.
+She teaches in-depth meditation trainings virtually, nationally and internationally.
+She is the author of Sojourn the Inner Heaven: Movement Meditations for Awakening, a guidebook and practice companion, and Skin of Glass: Finding Spirit in the Flesh, a literary memoir chronicling her dynamic journey in embodied mysticism.

 “Dear inspiring, spirit-filled human, thank you for creating Dancemeditation.
 Thank you for realizing others need and want it.
 Thank you for bringing it and you to me.
 Watching you move is a little talisman of experience in my mind.
 I pull it out and stroke it and it reminds me to reach for that same sort of center in myself.”